I Tried Fries at 7 Major Fast-Food Chains & the Winner Blew Me Away

 Chick-fil-A's Waffle Potato Fries feature waffle-cut potatoes that are cooked in canola oil and seasoned with sea salt.
 A large order cost me $3.36.

 The look: There's no denying that waffle fries are fun!
-So I couldn't help but be excited to give Chick-fil-A's version a try.
-They looked like pretty standard waffle fries with potato skin on the edges and that special shape that can hold a ton of sauce.
+So, I couldn't help but be excited to try Chick-fil-A's version.
+They looked like pretty standard waffle fries, with potato skin on the edges and that special shape that can hold a ton of sauce.

-The taste: I generally enjoy Chick-fil-A's fries, but I think that the chain frequently misses the mark on execution.
+The taste: I generally enjoy Chick-fil-A's fries, but the chain frequently misses the mark on execution.
 While the texture was decently crispy, the fries were tragically undersalted.
-Without enough salt or sauce to give them a flavor boost, these just fell really flat in terms of taste.
+Without enough salt or sauce to boost their flavor, these just fell flat.
+Totally forgettable.

 McDonald's World Famous Fries